OpenSourceEconomics/econ-project-templates/src/getting_started.rst

 The basic steps are very easy:

     #.
-Clone the `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates>`_ and switch to the branch named after the main language in your project.
+If you are familiar with Git, clone the `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates>`_ and switch to the branch named after the main language in your project.

-      If you are not familiar with Git, you can use these links:
+       Else, you can use these links:

        * `Template for Python-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/python.zip>`_
        * `Template for Matlab-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/matlab.zip>`_
        * `Template for Stata-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/stata.zip>`_
        * `Template for R-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/R.zip>`_

-      You can always check the examples from a different template if you want to mix languages.
+       In case you want to mix languages, you can always check the examples from a different template.
     #.
 Follow the steps in the *README.md* file in the root directory of the project template that you downloaded.
 This will make sure that the basic setup is working on your machine.
     #.
 Move your programs to the right places (or create them there) and change the example *wscript*-files.

 Feedback welcome!